-Aurum’s Dietitian and Nutrition professional, Rebecca Minshall shares on how to design your diet for mental health and the research connecting what we eat and how we feel.
+Aurum’s Dietitian and Nutritionist, Rebecca Minshall RD shares on how to design your diet for mental health and the research connecting what we eat and how we feel.

-Book an in-person or virtual telehealth appointment at this link here.
+Book an in-person or virtual telehealth appointment with one of our registered dietitians at this link here.

-Want to chat with Rebecca first?
-Book a Free Meet & Greet consult to talk about your personal nutrition needs at this link here.
+Want to meet first?
+Book a Free Meet & Greet consult to talk about your personal nutrition needs with a Registered Dietitian at this link here.

 Please note that virtual nutrition counseling appointments by our Registered Dietitian are available to clients across Canada with some provinces as an exception.
 For more questions about programs, services and support if you reside outside of Ontario, do contact our office at firstname.lastname@example.org.